filecoin-project/FIPs/FIPS/fip-removeBatchBalancer.md

 A helper wrapper for the AMT that can be shared amongst actors to easily convert arbitrary epochs to daily average values is suggested.

+#### Migration

+At activation of this FIP, a new layout for the storage power actor state will be introduced, adding 3 new fields.
+The existing state will be migrated to the new layout by copying the existing fields.

+* `daily_supply_record_start` will be set to the activation epoch of this FIP
+* `daily_supply_total` will be set to zero
+* `daily_supply` will be set to the empty AMT for the specified bitwidth

 ### Storage miner actor

 #### Removal of gas-limited constraints